A5H73Y/Parkour/docs/tutorials/creating-course.md

 ## Ability to Finish Course

-For the Player to be able to finish the Course, we need use a "Finish Block" or a Finish Parkour Sign.
+For the Player to be able to finish the Course we need use a "Finish Block", or a Finish Parkour Sign.

 A "Finish Block" is part of a ParkourKit and will trigger the Course being finished when walked upon.
-For now we can set it to the default Finish Block, you can change it later.
+For now, we can set it to the default Finish Block, you can change it later.
 Simply enter `/pa kit` to populate your inventory with each item of the default ParkourKit, then find the Material named "Finish Block", and simply place these materials where you want the finish area to be.

 For more information on ParkourKits, [click here](parkour-kits.md).

+If you prefer the final checkpoint to trigger the Course finish, set `OnCourse.TreatLastCheckpointAsFinish` to `true`.

 ## Course Ready Status